Skip to main content

 CHEM 493 – Special Topics (1–6 hours)

-his course provides a student to investigate chemistry topics that are not covered in regularly scheduled courses.
+This course allows a student to investigate chemistry topics that are not covered in regularly scheduled courses.

 CHEM 494 – Seminar (1-3 hours)